BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/05_2a_Interlude_Using_JQ.md

 ```
 Fortunately, JQ can easily capture data of that sort!

-To use JQ, run `jq` at the back end of a pipe, and always use the standard invocation of `jq -r '.'`.
-The `-r` tells JQ to produce raw output, which will work for command-line variables, while the `.` tells jq to output.
-We protect that argument in `' '` because we'll need that protection later as our `jq` invocations get more complex.
+To use JQ, run `jq` at the back end of a pipe, and always use the
+standard invocation of `jq -r '.'`.
+The `-r` tells JQ to produce raw
+output, which will work for command-line variables, while the `.`
+tells jq to output everything.
+We protect that argument in `' '`
+because we'll need that protection later as our `jq` invocations get
+more complex.

 To capture a specific value from a JSON object, you just list the key after the `.`: